kwaldenphd/python-conditional-statements/README.md

 7- Output final message indicating user has guessed correctly
 ```

-Note that lines 2-6 will need to continue running (or looping) until the user guesses correctly.
+Note that steps 2-6 will need to continue running (or looping) until the user guesses correctly.

 Answer to this question includes program + comments that document process and explain your code.